Tag: Fundraising

 There are two unique considerations for potential investors in venture capital:

 This combination makes it challenging to identify promising VC funds; track record is unreliable and performance is opaque.
 What remains for LPs is networks and trust, explaining why so much focus is put on relationships.
-These relationships, and over a decade of ultra-low interest rates, have allowed VCs to get away with longer periods of illiquidity and slipping rates of return.
+These relationships, and over a decade of ultra-low interest rates, have allowed VCs to get away with longer periods of illiquidity and slipping rates of return

 The assurance offered, in place of returns, centred on the mounting theoretical value of venture portfolios.
 Venture-backed companies were raising vast sums from investors who thought of valuation as an ‘arbitrary milestone’ in the process.
 As long as the number kept going up with each new round, the investment looked good.
-This approach allowed VCs to raise ever-larger funds, extract more in fees, deploy more capital to inflate valuations further… and the wheel kept turning.
+This approach allowed VCs to raise ever-larger funds, extract more in fees, deploy more capital to inflate valuations further

 In theory, LPs were set for historic returns, as soon as those companies hit an exit.